 Sequential work-learning experience for which compensation may be received.
 Positions arranged by students, with sponsorship, approval, and evaluation by full-time faculty.
 Elective credit (normally 120 hours per credit) for a total of 12 credits per degree program.
 Prerequisites: 2.0 cumulative GPA, declaration of major, and permission of instructor.
 May be repeated for credit.
 Graded Pass/Fail.

-In this capstone course, students explore in-depth environmental issues, integrating science and policy aspects.
-Completing the research project developed in ENST 395, students further enhance their research, critical thinking, and oral and written communication skills.
-The seminar prepares students for professional careers or postgraduate opportunities.
+Capstone course.
+Students explore in-depth issues of the environment and sustainability, integrating science and policy.
+Completing the project developed in ENST 395, students further enhance their research, critical thinking, and oral and written communication skills.
+Prepares students for professional careers or postgraduate opportunities.
 Field trips or field work required.
 Prerequisites: ENST 395.
 Fall.
+Spring.

 Advanced work in various fields of environmental science through individual reading, writing, laboratory work, and/or field investigation.
 Requires research project and a written report.
 One-hour conference.
 May be repeated for a total of 6 credits.